 Planting Zones and Moon Cycle Gardening

 Planting zones vary greatly between colder climates and tropical regions, influencing the types of crops that can grow and how farmers adapt to their environment.
-In colder countries like Canada, Scandinavia, and parts of the northern United States, planting zones are determined by the average minimum temperature.
+In colder countries such as Canada, Scandinavia, and parts of the northern United States, planting zones are determined by the average minimum temperature.
 The growing season is shorter, meaning crops must mature quickly before winter sets in.
 Frost-resistant plants, like carrots, potatoes, kale, and spinach, thrive in these conditions.
 Farmers in cold climates often use greenhouses, cold frames, and row covers to extend the growing period and protect plants from harsh temperatures.

 When it comes to gardening, one truth rings loud and clear: soil may be similar across regions, but it’s climate, temperature, and altitude that shape what truly thrives.
 This is where planting zones come into play, a global guide to understanding the rhythms of growth based on regional conditions.
 Whether you’re sowing seeds on a misty hillside or tending herbs in a tropical valley, your planting zone acts like nature’s blueprint, showing which fruits and vegetables flourish in your region’s specific cycle.